nocobase/website/content/articles/top-8-open-source-tools-for-web-application-development/index.md

 ## How to Evaluate Open-Source Web Development Tools?

-When choosing a tool, don't just rely on the number of GitHub stars or the official website's promotion.
+When choosing a tool, don't just rely on the official website's promotion.
 What truly matters is whether it can **solve practical problems** and **provide a good development experience**.

 Mainly consider the following aspects: